lfbear/gitops-demo/README.md

 The entry file for Deployment
 - `deployment.yaml`:
 To tell Kubernetes how to create or modify instances of the pods that hold this demo application
+- `service.yaml`:
+The access way of this demo application

 ## GitLab & ArgoCD